 Placement in Courses

-Students with a score of 4 or 5 in the AP Latin test receive credit for Latin 201 (4 credits) and may not take LATN 201 or lower for credit.
+Students with a score of 4 or 5 in the AP Latin test receive credit for LATN201 (4 credits) and may not take LATN201 or lower for credit.
 For further information, and for placement in Latin or Greek courses, contact the department's undergraduate advisor.
 We do not yet have online placement exams for these languages but can place you based on our assessment of your previous course work.
 We offer four partial tuition scholarships each year to students who took Latin in high school and who continue their studies at UMCP.

 Requirements for the Major

 Requirements for the Classics major include the College of Arts and Humanities requirement of 45 upper-level credits completed.

 The College's Global Engagement Requirement will be automatically fulfilled in the process of taking language courses in the Latin, Greek, and Latin and Greek tracks of the major.
 Students in the Classical Humanities track who elect to study Latin or Greek to the intermediate level (LATN201 or GREK201) will also satisfy the Global Engagement Requirement.